vpodolyan/react-native-cards/README.md

 ## react-native-cards

 Swipeable cards box.
-This project created using `react-native-create-app` with Expo.
+This project is using `react-native-create-app` with Expo.

 ### Getting Started